carllocos/wasmito/README.md

 ## Building Dynamic Tools

-See the toy examples in directory `tool_examples`.
+See the toy examples in the `tool_examples` directory.

 ## Research
-Research that enabled language-agnostic debugging of WebAssembyl on MCUs.
+Research that enabled language-agnostic debugging of WebAssembly on MCUs.

 ```bibtex
 to appear on MPLR